panicmechanic/ZMD/Readme.md

     roll stealth/detection and raise awareness 1 level.
 While sleeping cannot wander.
 - Apply @ property to defense and see if it works.
 - Need to update effects to use dicts.

+- Bugs in character info box
+- Still needs accuracy and other @properties to be changed
+- Currently effects calculation is not integrated

 #Alpha TODO: